 (cost/hour x hours your Cloud Environment is running) + cost of the persistent disk storage

 Remember that you pay for the VM when it is running, whether or not it performs any calculations.

 Your workspace dashboard shows an estimated monthly storage cost for the files in your workspace bucket.
 Remember that any failed or successful workflows generate intermediate files and those files are stored in your workspace bucket.

 Data tables (on the Data page of your workspace) can reference input files stored outside of Terra.
-To download them (to local storage) can incur egress charges.
-If you click on a link to a file in a data table, you surface a modal window with the file's metadata and a button describing the estimated cost for download (egress).
+To download them (to local storage) can incur data transfer charges.
+If you click on a link to a file in a data table, you surface a modal window with the file's metadata and a button describing the estimated cost for download (data transfer).

-Egress charges apply only if the data is in a requester pays bucketOtherwise, all egress charges are billed to the data owner.
+Data transfer charges apply only if the data is in a requester pays bucketOtherwise, all data transfer charges are billed to the data owner.